toddheasley/snap/README.md

 }
 ```

-⚠️ `UIImagePickerController` is designed to be used locked in portrait orientation only, but `UIViewControllerRepresentable` ignores view controller orientation locking.
+⚠️ `UIImagePickerController` is designed to be locked in portrait orientation only, but `UIViewControllerRepresentable` ignores view controller orientation locking.
 Hilarity ensues _unless_ your app is portrait only.
 Otherwise, stick to presenting from UIKit for now.

+⚠️ Enabling movie capture in `ImagePicker` or `UIImagePickerController` requires an additional target info privacy description for microphone usage.